 Research has found The Lidcombe Program to be most effective in eliminating stuttering in preschool children up to the age of six.
 However, principles of this program can be used to treat children up to 10-12 years.

 Our treatments are provided by supervised undergraduate or Masters students in speech pathology.
+Supervision of students is by speech pathologists who are invested in applying best practice and evidence-based treatment for children who stutter.

 Features of the Lidcombe Program